valueflows/vf-graphql/README.md

 ### Initialising for development

-- Run `yarn` from the top level folder of this repository to install and wire up all dependencies.
+1. Run `yarn` from the top level folder of this repository to install and wire up all dependencies.
+2. Run `npm run build` to compile the schema files.

 ### Available commands